 Over the course of the year we finally found some traction and grew to one hundred people.
 We were ecstatic!
 But when the hotel came under new management in December of that year, the search was on for a new place to expand.
 Miraculously, God provided a meeting space at the Basketball Hall of Fame starting in 2010.
 Starting with one service that year, a second service was soon added in 2011, followed by the addition of a third service in 2012.
 In 2015 we added an on-site video venue to accommodate even more growth.

-Having grown from 8 to 800 we realize the Hall of Fame had taken us as far as it could, so we prayerfully made plans to return to Enfield, CT and purchased the old Namco building on 1551 King St. We spent the better part of 2018 renovating this space and we now plan to begin meeting there starting Sunday December 2nd.
+Having grown from 8 to 800 we realized that the Hall of Fame had taken us as far as it could, so we prayerfully made plans to return to Enfield, CT and purchased the old Namco building on 1551 King St. We spent the better part of 2018 renovating this space and since Sunday December 2nd, 2019 we’ve been meeting in this beautiful facility of our very own!

 -Mike, Lead Pastor